 The reason for this is that Ginger reduces the production Leukotrienes, substances that can trigger inflammation and thereby helps to inhibit the pain we have to endure in many ailments including Arthritis.

-- Ginger is an expectorant which means it dissolves thick mucus and is usually used to help respiratory difficulties, and because of its natural anti-inflammatory properties it will simultaneously help to ease sore throats.
+- One of the benefits of ginger is that it is an expectorant which means it dissolves thick mucus and is usually used to help respiratory difficulties, and because of its natural anti-inflammatory properties it will simultaneously help to ease sore throats.